-Capacity changes were assessed as being needed across world regions (recognizing that - as stated - the shift to ECA fuel was necessarily spread across the world's region).
-Impacts on Mexico's refining system were minor, which was to be expected as the marine fuel volume sold there was assessed as small.

-The refining system adjustments were projected as raising marine fuels prices (global 0.5% marine fuel price dropping and ECA 0.1% fuel price rising because of the volume switch but a net increase) but also raising prices of other distillate products, namely inland diesel/gasoil and jet/kerosene.
-These increases were partially offset by reductions in prices for the lighter products - liquefied petroleum gas (LPG), naphtha, gasoline - but the net impact was assessed to be an increase in total global supply costs (all regions, all products) of just over US\$4 billion (2012 US\$) per year.
+The results obtained corresponded to switching 2.98 million bpd of 0.5% sulfur global fuel (assumed DMB quality) to 0.1% sulfur ECA fuel (assumed DMA quality).
+This switch was projected to increase global refining investments by US\$6.4 billion (in 2012 US\$), versus the Base Case.
+The associated capacity additions corresponded to increases in desulfurization and supporting hydrogen and sulfur plant capacity, as well as additional upgrading capacity (this since DMA is a somewhat lighter product than DMB).
+Capacity changes were assessed as being needed across world regions (recognizing that-as stated-the shift to ECA fuel was necessarily spread across the world's region).
+Impacts on Mexico's refining system were minor (which was expected as the total marine fuel volume sold there was assessed as small).
+The refining system adjustments were projected as raising marine fuels prices (global 0.5% marine fuel price dropping and ECA 0.1% fuel price rising because of a change in volume, representing a net increase); but also raising prices of other distillate products, namely inland diesel/gasoil and jet/kerosene.
+These increases were partially offset by reductions in prices for the lighter products-liquefied petroleum gas (LPG), naphtha, gasoline-but the net impact was assessed to be an increase in total global supply costs (all regions, all products) of just over US\$4 billion (2012 US\$) per year.

-Clearly this assessment is sensitive to assumptions.
-Assuming a narrower quality gap between the global and ECA fuel quality level (e.g. both at DMB or DMA versus the assumed global at DMB and ECA at DMA) would have reduced the incremental supply cost associated with the fuel switch.
+The resulting assessment is subject to its underlying assumptions.
+Assuming a narrower quality gap between the global and ECA fuel quality levels (e.g., both at DMB or DMA versus the assumed global fuel at DMB level, and ECA fuel at DMA level) would have reduced the incremental supply cost associated with the fuel switch.
 Conversely, assuming some mix in the Base Case of other formulations such as low sulfur IFO or intermediate (vacuum gasoil) fuel would have raised the costs of conversion.
-Assuming a switched volume lower than the 2.98 million bpd taken from the EERA analysis would have lowered the total associated annual dollar costs roughly proportionately but may have reduced costs per barrel or tonne only moderately since the same mix of refinery processing changes would have been called for.
+Assuming a switched volume lower than the 2.98 million bpd would have lowered the total associated annual dollar costs roughly proportionately, but may have reduced costs per barrel or tonne only moderately - since the same mix of refinery processing changes would have been called for.
 Assessed impacts on 2030 product supply costs in Mexico were projected to be small, in line with the limited volume of marine fuel sold in the country.